HeddaCohenIndelman/Learning-Latent-Partial-Matchings-with-Gumbel-IPF-Networks/README.md

 # Learning-Latent-Partial-Matchings-with-Gumbel-IPF-Networks

-This is the PyTorch implementation of the AISTATS 2024 paper titled "Learning Latent Partial Matchings with Gumbel-IPF Networks".

 ## Abstract
 Learning to match discrete objects has been a central task in machine learning, often facilitated by a